Easy 5-step plan to pay off your mortgage on your budget and on your time

 Buy a home you can afford

 Before you even sign the papers to your new casa, crunch the numbers.
-How much house can you actually afford (read: not how much are you pre-approved to buy!
+How much house can you actually afford.
+(Not how much are you pre-approved to buy!
 There’s actually a real difference here.)

 If you answered yes to all of those questions, sign away, Mr. Hancock!
-Ready for 4 steps to mastering your mortgage?
+Ready for 5 steps to mastering your mortgage? #YouGotThis!

 All set with your budget and debt payment plan?
 Awesome.
 You’re almost ready to throw down more cash at your mortgage.
 Just be sure you don’t have any prepayment penalties.
 And, consider what your interest rate is compared to the current mortgage rates—could you make more if you invested that excess cash in the market?

-2) Make a plan to pay off your mortgage aggressively.
+Make a plan to pay off your mortgage aggressively

-Sure, it’s great to throw some extra cash at your mortgage every now and then when you’re cash flow is super green.
-If you can, we’re all for planning to be aggressive, right from the get-go.
+If you have the funds, plan to be aggressive with your mortgage payment right from the get-go.
 That way, you’re buying a home you know you can afford—comfortably, too—and you’ll be chipping away at your debt faster, helping you pay less in interest over time.